-When you come to a Sunday Parish Communion service at St James's Church you will be welcomed and given the weekly pew sheet which includes details of services and events for the forthcoming week, general notices, contact phone numbers and e-mail addresses.
-You will also be given a service booklet, which, together with the readings in the pew sheet, will enable you to share fully in the service.
+When you come to a Sunday Parish Communion service at St James's Church you will be welcomed and given the weekly church sheet which includes details of services and events for the forthcoming week, general notices, contact phone numbers and e-mail addresses.
+You will also be given a service booklet, which, together with the readings in the church sheet, will enable you to fully share in the service.

 During the Christian Year there are different seasons (Advent, Christmas, Epiphany, Lent and Easter) so the services change slightly to match the season.
 When there is no particular season it is called Ordinary Time.
 There are several different Parish Communion Service Booklets, each of which is used during that particular time of the year:

-Parish Communion, and also the All-age service, is followed by refreshments in the church hall.
-Our small hospitality team provide tea and freshly-brewed coffee as well as cakes and hot bites.
+The services are followed by refreshments, Parish Breakfast, in the Church Hall.
+Our Sunday Kitchen Team provides tea and freshly-brewed coffee as well as cakes and hot bites.
 All our drinks are Fairtrade products.